 (1) Money deposited in Fixed deposits (FD)

 (2) Cash certificates

 (3) gold deposits etc.

 (1) Money deposited in the savings account

 (3) Demand drafts etc.

-When CRR is reduced, this means banks required to keep fewer funds with RBI, and resources available to banks for lending will go up.
+- When CRR is reduced, banks are required to keep fewer funds with RBI and resources available to banks for lending will go up.

-- The bank rate is the rate which is fixed by RBI at which it re-discounts bills of exchange and government securities held by commercial banks.
+- The bank rate is the rate that is fixed by RBI at which it re-discounts bills of exchange and government securities held by commercial banks.